New York State Historic Markers: History

-During the 1960s public funding was granted once again for placement at rest stops along the State's interstate highways and thruway.
-With new advances in automobiles during the 1960s cars could go much faster.
-It was now considered unsafe to erect small historic signs along the side of major highways.
-Funding then was only granted to larger, more detailed signs in places such as rest areas.
-During the 1960s this was a major advancement providing visitors with cultural information in a setting along routes with heavy traffic.
+During the 1960s, public funding was briefly granted again for larger, more detailed signs in places such as rest areas along the state's interstate highways and thruway.
+These large-format "Historic Area Markers" provided visitors with cultural information in a setting along routes with heavy traffic.

-These markers provide an overview of the History of New York, pointing out local history that makes that particular place unique and interesting.
-In 1970 a booklet was released containing all the text of the rest area markers.
-You can still purchase these booklets today from the State Museum Publications Unit.
+The larger markers provide overviews of the history of New York, pointing out local significance that makes that particular place unique and interesting.
+In 1970, a booklet was released containing all the text of the rest area markers.

+Unlike many other states, New York State does not currently manage a historical marker program.
+Instead, local authorities are responsible for the approval, installation, and maintenance of historical markers.
+Anyone interested in placing or repairing a marker should thus check with appropriate county, city, town, or village historians or officials.

 History of operations

 During the early period of the historic markers (1926–1939), the State Historian [SED] dispersed applications throughout the state to be reviewed and approved.
 The State then paid for the casting of the markers and planned their installation.
 Records of these markers were kept, and are available from the State Archives.

 During the 1960s–1970s, installation of historic markers was encouraged at county and town level, SED approval was necessary.
 While during this time no state funding was available, private funds were forced to be raised.
 Signs were required to be cast at the Walton East Branch Foundry; this was the only place that had the molds for the markers already cast.
 The foundry required a letter from the state notifying them of the approval before production of the sign would begin.
 This insured no markers would be created without the States approval.

 Throughout the 1980s, restrictions of the SED mandate cause the process to be revised.
 Today you must supply fact sheets to the field so that it may be entered into the data base of county listings of existing markers.
 Still today there is much interest in erecting new markers and replacing old ones.
 Grants such as those given out by the William G. Pomeroy Foundation provide funding for new markers.

 The foundry supplies as many as 75–100 orders a year.
 Unless erected on state land permission to erect a marker is no longer required.
 Thus the current data base lacks some markers erected after the 1970s.